This recipe for low carb and Keto Rice Pudding with dried cranberries is the ultimate comfort food. And each serving has just 4g net carbs.

 Keywords: Low Carb Rice Pudding, Keto Rice Pudding, Cauliflower Rice Pudding

-If you liked this low carb cauliflower recipe, then you might like my recipes for Cauliflower Fried Rice, Chicken Soup with Rice or Spanish Rice with Chicken.
+If you liked this low carb cauliflower recipe, then you might like my recipes for Pork Fried Cauliflower Rice, Chicken Soup with Rice or Spanish Rice with Chicken.